- About PROSE

 5. Annual Evaluation

-Patients are advised to return annually to their PROSE provider for a comprehensive exam.
-During this visit doctors will examine their devices, make fit adjustments as needed and address any related issues.
+Patients are advised to return once a year to their PROSE provider for a comprehensive exam.
+During this visit, doctors will examine their PROSE devices, make adjustments as needed, and address any related issues.
 For complete eye exams, including dilations, patients are seen by their primary ophthalmologist or optometrist.